Cornflakes1009/iOSExamples/README.md

 ## ToDo List
-iOS Project that is a to do list app with authentication and Firebase storage https://www.youtube.com/watch?v=t_mypMqSXNw&t=144s
+iOS Project that is a to do list app with authentication and Firebase storage.
+Interface built in SwiftUI. https://www.youtube.com/watch?v=t_mypMqSXNw&t=144s